bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 <!-- theme:  -->
 ### Hosted Providers
-> The API flow does not currently support hosted/offsite providers such as PayPal and Adyen and wallet type payments such as Amazon Pay.
+> The API flow does not currently support hosted/offsite providers, such as PayPal, and wallet type payments, such as Amazon Pay.

 </div>
 </div>